Zei33/deselect-all-steamodded/README.md

 This is a mod for Balatro which adds a deselect button to the game.
 Clicking it will automatically deselect any highlighted cards.

 ## Installation
 This mod is made for Steamodded v1.0.0 or higher, but probably works with older releases.
 Find [steamodded releases here](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).
 Once installed, you can extract the deselect-all.zip release into your steamodded `Balatro/Mods` folder.
-Find balatro-safety releases [here](https://github.com/Zei33/deselect-all-steamodded/releases/tag/release).
+Find deselect-all releases [here](https://github.com/Zei33/deselect-all-steamodded/releases/tag/release).

 ## Features
 - Deselect button during play.